department-of-veterans-affairs/va.gov-team/products/health-care/checkin/engineering/production-support.md

 ## Incident Response Plan (Production Support)

 ### Summary

-Based on the CIE and TEVI team discussions, here is the current production support guidance for Check-in Experience team:
+Here is the current production support guidance for Check-in Experience team:

-- CIE Engineers will have a weekly rotation to provide production support
+- CIE Engineers will have a sprint rotation to provide production support
 - CIE Engineers will schedule the production support hours to be able to complement the support hours of CHIP team.
 Currently, that schedule is M - F, 1pm - 8pm Eastern Time
-- The support tasks for CIE Engineers are to proactively monitor the datadog dashboards ([Links](#links), [#check-in-experience-apm](https://dsva.slack.com/archives/C02U11L00TF) and [#check-in-go-live](https://dsva.slack.com/archives/C02UP02HHGX) slack channels.
+- The support tasks for CIE Engineers are to proactively monitor the datadog dashboards ([Links](#links), [#Check-in-monitoring]() [#check-in-experience-apm](https://dsva.slack.com/archives/C02U11L00TF) and [#check-in-production-support](https://dsva.slack.com/archives/C02UP02HHGX) slack channels.
     - for any alerts in #check-in-experience-apm channel, perform initial debugging into the Sentry error message and the corresponding downstream error.
 If needed, alert the TEVI team by sending a message in #check-in-experience-engineering slack channel and tagging Charley and/or Michael Kimball
     - for any anomaly in stats or error traces, alert the TEVI team by sending a message in #check-in-experience-engineering slack channel
     - for any questions or issues in #check-in-go-live channel, perform initial debugging to identify/narrow down root cause.
-If needed, include Shane or Andy (for VistA, vista-api info), Rob Durkin (for VEText info) or Charley (for CHIP/LoROTA/Clinician Workflow info).
+If needed, include Shane or Andy (for VistA, vista-api info), Rob Durkin (for VEText info) or Check-in Experience Team's frontend & backend engineers (for CHIP/LoROTA) or TBD (for Clinician Workflow info).
-- At the end of the shift (currently 8pm ET), we will post a summary message in the [#check-in-go-live](https://dsva.slack.com/archives/C02UP02HHGX) channel that will
-    - include any production events/issues that were reported for that day, and their summary and status, and
-    - include counts for that day from the check-in vets-api [datadog dashboard](https://vagov.ddog-gov.com/dashboard/zps-5fk-azw/check-in-vets-api).
-Example:
+- This data should automatically be posted in the production support channel daily
         ```
         Completed check-ins % : 63.5%
         Completed pre-check-ins % : 41.6%